All Products

 How it works

-2. Extend the partition and file system — make the additional space visible to the operating system on the node.
+2. Extend the partition and file system — make the new space visible to the node OS.

-After both steps complete, restart kubelet so that Kubernetes updates the ephemeral-storage capacity for the node.
+After both steps, restart kubelet so Kubernetes updates the ephemeral-storage capacity for the node.

 The procedure differs slightly between system disks and data disks: